NHSDigital/nhs-notify-iam-webauth/README.md

 substituting your environment name in as appropriate.

-This command will also generate an amplify_outputs file in the root of the repo that will be used when running the app locally.
+This command will also generate an amplify_outputs file in the root of the repository that will be used when running the app locally.

 To destroy the sandbox when it is no longer needed, run the command

 ```shell
   npm run destroy-backend-sandbox environment-name